Around the Home

 PPL maintains underground power lines in some parts of its service territory.
 Making contact with those underground lines could cause injury or death.

-• Call 811 – the call is free – before digging with power equipment.
-By calling 811, you ensure that a survey is done in the dig area for underground power lines and other utilities.
+• Call 811 – the call is free for residential customers – before digging with power equipment.

-• Call 811 at least three business days before any type of dig, whether with a shovel or power equipment.
+• Call 811 at least three business days before digging with a shovel or power equipment.

 • Know this information when calling 811: